Category Archives: Nebraska

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never been exactly checked, or an item that is being separated, will certainly require a survey to find the brand-new corners and also great deal lines in Nebraska, which ought to be completely marked so they will certainly never ever come to be shed.
+Land that has actually never ever been specifically checked, or a piece that is being split, will certainly need a study to situate the brand-new edges and great deal lines in Nebraska, which should be permanently marked so they will certainly never become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.